-Lieutenant Commander Dan Crenshaw (Retired) is the Republican nominee to replace retiring Congressman Ted Poe as the Representative for Texas’ 2nd Congressional District.
+Lieutenant Commander Dan Crenshaw (Retired) is the Congressman-elect to replace retiring Congressman Ted Poe as the Representative for Texas’ 2nd Congressional District.
 In a crowded primary Dan overcame the odds and emerged from a nine candidate field by 155 votes.
 He earned the Republican nomination by winning almost 70% of the vote in the run-off.
 Dan has been featured on Fox News Channel, and published in The Wall Street Journal and The Washington Post.

 Dan is originally from Houston, Texas, and a proud 6th generation Texan.
 His father’s career in the Texas oil and gas industry moved his family all over the world, including Ecuador and Colombia.
 As a result, Dan is fluent in Spanish.
 From an early age, Dan knew that he wanted to serve his country with the most elite fighting force in history: the U.S. Navy SEALs.
 Dan graduated from Tufts University in 2006, where he earned his Naval officer commission through Navy ROTC.
 He immediately reported to SEAL training in Coronado, CA, where he met his future wife, Tara, just a few months later.
 After graduating SEAL training, Dan deployed to Fallujah, Iraq to join SEAL Team Three, his first of five deployments overseas.